 This course is designed for students who did not pass the Regents exam.
 The primary focus is to build skills, attain knowledge, and reinforce understanding of core understandings.
 Assignments and course content are directly aligned to the corresponding Regents exam.
 Students will be required to exhibit proficiency through taking the Regents exam.
-Students will be required to exhibit proficiency through taking the Regents exam in January.
+Students will be required to exhibit proficiency through taking the Regents exam.

-Entrepreneurship Credit Weight Length Prerequisites Economics 1.0 1.1 Full Year coaches.
+Entrepreneurship Credit Weight Length Prerequisites Economics 1.0 1.1 Full Year

+The NFTE course teaches the fundamentals of how to start your own business.
+Topics covered in the course are learned by participating in a series of activities as well as through interacting with guest speakers and business coaches.
 Some topics covered include: How to come up with a good business idea, how to determine costs and profit, who your target customer is, and how to market and sell your product or service.
 The final class product is a business plan presentation and an in-class competition.
 The course runs year long, qualifies for the state economics requirement, and is eligible for SUNY credits at a discounted rate.